-Large clinical series of CAS using conventional carotid stents show that 40-80% adverse neurologic events within the first 30 days occur post- rather than intra-procedurally, and often several days after the procedure1.
-Indeed, first-generation carotid stent use is associated with post-procedural cerebral embolism2 that largely results from intra-luminal plaque prolapse through the struts3; a phenomenon not eliminated by the classic closed-cell design4.
+Large clinical series of carotid artery stenting (CAS) using conventional carotid stents have shown that 40-80% of adverse neurologic events within the first 30 days occur post-procedurally rather than intraprocedurally, and often several days after the procedure1.
+Indeed, first-generation carotid stent use is associated with post-procedural cerebral embolism2 that largely results from intraluminal plaque prolapse through the struts3, a phenomenon which is not eliminated by the classic closed-cell design4.

 Sign in to read and download the full articleForgot your password?